AleTre89/top_machines/README.md

 # top_machines
 Get to know your cleaning machines and how to keep them going

+ENG 🇬🇧
+Equipment Management – Desktop App with Tkinter
+This application is designed to help manage company equipment and its maintenance, with a simple yet complete structure developed entirely in Python using Tkinter for the graphical interface.

+▶️ Launching the Program
+The main entry point of the application is the Principale.py file.
+Running it will open a main window with two buttons:

+Anagrafica: to add, search, and view equipment records.

+Manutenzione: to consult and update maintenance activities.

+📁 Project Structure
+UIAnagrafica.py
+Handles the equipment registry.
+From here you can:

+Add new equipment (serial number, type, description, project, active status, deactivation date).

+Search and filter equipment using various criteria.

+View all registered equipment in a Treeview.

+Create the first scheduled maintenance (in 90 days).

+Access the maintenance records for a specific piece of equipment.

+UIManutenzione.py
+Displays the list of maintenance activities recorded in the manutenzioni.csv file.
+It offers:

+Full or filtered view by date or status (to do / completed).

+Automatic link to the equipment registry for additional data.

+Access to the maintenance checklist, based on machine type.

+UIChecklist.py
+Contains operational checklists for:

+Vacuum Cleaners

+Scrubber Dryers

+Each checklist includes a set of checks to be ticked.
+Upon confirmation:

+The data is saved in the existing row in the manutenzioni.csv file.

+A new row is automatically created for the next maintenance (after 90 days).

+📂 Data Structure
+All data is handled in .csv format:

+anagrafica/anagrafica.csv: equipment records

+anagrafica/manutenzioni.csv: maintenance history

+anagrafica/commesse.csv: list of available projects

+🧰 Requirements
+Python 3.13

+Python libraries:
+tkinter
+pandas
+csv
+datetime

+▶️ Starting the Application
+Make sure all .csv files are in the anagrafica/ folder, then run:

+bash
+Copy
+Edit
+python Principale.py

+ITA 🇮🇹
 # Gestione Attrezzature – App Desktop con Tkinter

 Questa applicazione è pensata per aiutare nella gestione delle attrezzature aziendali e delle relative manutenzioni, con una struttura semplice ma completa sviluppata interamente in Python usando `Tkinter` per l'interfaccia grafica.